seranela/faq-accordion-card/README.md

 Achieving interaction without using JavaScript and using only CSS selectors.

 Background image positioning offsets (background-position: 3 or 4-value setting) is bit of a tricky thing to understand.
-Instead of offseting from named vales (left, center, etc), use the equivalant numerical value for offsetting or use a calc().
+Instead of offseting from named vales (left, center, etc), use the equivalent numerical value for offsetting or use a calc().

 Note: I attempted this without looking at existing solutions to see if I could figure it out myself.